 Address: off Road 632, (Sky Ranch Road ), 10 miles south of Yosemite Park’s south entrance

-A few miles outside Yosemite Park’s southern entrance, Nelder Grove features a secluded and much less-visited stand of giant Sequoias.
+A few miles outside Yosemite Park’s southern entrance, Nelder Grove features a secluded, much less-visited stand of giant Sequoias.

-In fact, the tallest, the Bull Buck Tree, is both taller and wider than the infamous Grizzly Giant inside Yosemite!
+The tallest, the Bull Buck Tree, is taller and wider than the infamous Grizzly Giant inside Yosemite!
 There’s also another tree you can walk through the trunk of and plenty more gentle giants to marvel at.

-There are a few hikes to enjoy near Nelder Grove, like the wonderful Chimney Trail.
-Just under two miles long, it weaves through the redwoods, deadwoods, Douglas firs, and other diverse species of trees.
+There are a few hikes near Nelder Grove, like the wonderful Chimney Trail.
+Just under two miles long, it weaves through the redwoods, deadwood, Douglas firs, and other diverse species of trees.

 The route passes by the Bull Buck Tree, and hikers often spot birds, including owls, amidst the foliage.
 To fully immerse in this beautiful ecosystem, consider staying at the Nelder Grove campground!

 Nestled among historic cabins, camping in the forest is especially breathtaking when colors turn in fall.

 See Related: Things About Long-Term Travel You Can’t-Miss

 17. Wassama Round House State Historic Park